Zay language

-Zay (also Lak'i, Laqi) is an Afroasiatic language of the Semitic branch spoken in Ethiopia.
+Zay (Oromo: Lak'i, Laqi) is an Afroasiatic language of the Semitic branch spoken in Ethiopia.
 It is one of the Gurage languages in the Ethiopian Semitic group.
-The Zay language has around 5,000 speakers known as the Zay, who inhabit Gelila and the other five islands and shores of Lake Zway in the southern part of the country.
+The Zay language has around 14,000 speakers known as the Zay, who inhabit Gelila and the other five islands and shores of Lake Zway in the southern part of the country.

 Language situation

 Zay is an unwritten language.
 Most speakers are multilingual in other Gurage languages, in the Oromo language, and in Amharic.
 The language is geographically concentrated around Lake Zway; specifically, in Herera, Meki, Ziway, and the five islands: Fundurro Island (Famat or Getesemani Island) the smallest island; Tsedecha Island (Aysut Island), next to the biggest island; Debre-Tsion Island, the largest island; Gelila Island; and Debre Sina Island.
 It is an endangered language, with speakers migrating to the mainland adopting the Oromo language, and increasing use of Oromo by the younger generations on the Zay islands.

 Zay is 70% lexically similar with the Siltʼe language, and 60% with Harari.